dart-lang/language/accepted/future-releases/constructor-tearoffs/feature-specification.md

 The new syntactic options introduce an **ambiguity** in the grammar.
 If `List.filled` is a valid expression, then `List.filled(4, 4)` can both be a constructor invocation *and* a tear-off followed by a function invocation, and `List.filled<int>(4, 4)` can *only* be valid as a tear-off followed by a function invocation.
 This is similar to the existing possible ambiguity for an instance method invocation like `o.m(arg)`, and we resolve it the same way, by always preferring the direct invocation over doing a tear-off and a function invocation.

-We do not allow `List.filled<int>(4, 4)` at all.
-We could allow it, it's syntactically similar to a getter invocation like `o.getter<int>(4)`, which we do handle without issues, but allowing that syntax to be a constructor tear-off could interfere with a possible later introduction of *generic constructors*.
+We do not allow a constructor invocation of the form `List.filled<int>(4, 4)` at all.
+We could allow it, it's syntactically similar to a getter invocation like `o.getter<int>(4)`, which we do handle without issues, but allowing that syntax, which would necessarily then be a constructor tear-off as the function of a function value invocation, could interfere with a possible later introduction of *generic constructors*.
 We only do constructor tear-off when the constructor reference is *not* followed by a *typeArguments* or *arguments* production.
-If it is followed by those, then it's a constructor *invocation*, and it's currently an error if such one includes type arguments.
-That is, an expression of the form `List.filled<int>(4, 4)` is *invalid*, it's not interpreted as a constructor tear-off followed by a function invocation, but always as a constructor invocation&mdash;and the `List.filled` constructor is not a generic construct (no constructor is, yet).
+If it is followed by those, then it's a constructor *invocation*, and it's currently an error if a named constructor invocation includes type arguments after the name.
+That is, the  expression `List.filled<int>(4, 4)` is *invalid*, it's not interpreted as a constructor tear-off followed by a function invocation, but always as a constructor invocation&mdash;and the `List.filled` constructor is not a generic construct (no constructor is, yet).
 You can write `(List.filled)<int>(4, 4)` to do the tear-off or `List<int>.filled(4, 4)` to do the invocation.

 #### Tearing off constructors from type aliases